-There are a ton of clever, creative uses for this feature, which is only available to customers with Gold plans or higher.
+There are a ton of clever, creative uses for this feature, which is only available to customers with certain paid plans.
 Want a pdf of your job applicant’s resume?
 Use a survey.
 Want a customer to send a screenshot of the issue they’re having with your product?
 Tell them to put it on your survey.

 The best part is that it’s super easy to add a file upload question and make it show up alongside other questions in your survey.

 As you’re designing your survey, simply select the arrow next in the Add a new question button on your survey to open a dropdown menu of questions.
 Select the file upload question from the menu.
 That’s it, you’re good to go.

 When you’ve gotten all the responses you need, you can view each individual file that was uploaded to your survey under the Analyze Results tab, where you’ll see all the individual files or images.
 You can view the files by simply clicking on their file name.

 It works on most widely used file types—pdf, doc, docx, png, jpg, jpeg, gif— and each survey can include up to 20 file upload questions.
 Plus, SurveyMonkey does antivirus checks each file to make sure there’s no funny business.